ManiacalLabs/PiPixel/Assembly.md

 ![Fully Assembled](img/17.jpg)

-For all the details on using the Pipixel, checkout the [Usage](Usage.md) doc.
+For all the details on using the PiPixel, checkout the [Usage](Usage.md) doc.